openvinotoolkit/open_model_zoo/models/public/pspnet-pytorch/pspnet-pytorch.md

 ### Converted Model

-1. Integer values in a range [0, 20], which represent an index of a predicted class for each image pixel.
+Integer values in a range [0, 20], which represent an index of a predicted class for each image pixel.
 Name: `Unsqueeze_259`, shape: `1, 1, 512, 512` in `B, 1, H, W` format, where

-    - B - batch size
-    - H - image height
-    - W - image width

-2. Float values, which represent scores of a predicted class for each image pixel.
-Name: `8802.0`, shape: `1, 1, 512, 512` in `B, 1, H, W` format, where

     - B - batch size
     - H - image height